emasab/simple-alpha-zero-connect4/README.md

 ## Notes

-Works on Chrome and Firefox desktop but not on their mobile counterparts
+Works on Chrome and Firefox desktop but not on their mobile counterparts.
+Needs post-training weight quantization in order to work on mobile GPUs.

 ## Acknowledgements: